viclf/CCBD-HW3/README.md

 This is a big-data analytic application to determine the sentiment of various topics from the tweet data.
-We determined which topic tweets were associated by extracting their \#hashtags.
+We determined topic by extracting their \#hashtags.
 We then calculated a sentiment score for each topic.